-- → inappropriate or incorrect equipment is selected at design stage - → the correct equipment is selected but it is not installed or operated correctly - → the necessary inspections at various stages of installation and operation are not conducted correctly or on time - $\label{eq:correctly} \rightarrow \quad \mbox{it is installed and operated correctly but} \\ \mbox{is not maintained or repaired correctly} \\$ compliance with the design, operational and performance requirements of the relevant standards.
+- inappropriate or incorrect equipment is selected at design stage - the correct equipment is selected but it is not installed or operated correctly - the necessary inspections at various stages of installation and operation are not conducted correctly or on time - it is installed and operated correctly but is not maintained or repaired correctly

+The tests done on equipment, and the ongoing surveillance of the capability of the manufacturer to produce product identical to the tested samples, are done to assure compliance with the design, operational and performance requirements of the relevant standards.
 Subsequently, the ongoing compliance with these critical aspects is beyond the control of the manufacturer.
 Others need to understand and accept their responsibility in maintaining the expected safety of the certified equipment.

-The tests done on equipment, and the ongoing surveillance of the capability of the manufacturer to produce product identical to the tested samples, are done to assure

-So how do you know ...?
+So how do you know...

-...who can you trust to have the knowledge and capability of making a valid assurance of compliance with all relevant requirements needed to provide an expected level of protection from potential fire and explosion?
+...who you can trust to have the knowledge and capability of making a valid assurance of compliance with all relevant requirements needed to provide an expected level of protection from potential fire and explosion?

-The IECEx System has a foundation of thirdparty certification of:
+The IECEx System has a foundation of third-party certification of:

-- \rightarrow equipment
+- equipment

-- → systems and assemblies
+- systems and assemblies

-- \rightarrow service providers
+- service providers

-- \rightarrow people
+- people